alicegas909/pancakevm/README.md

 }

 ```
-To run the virtual machine, simply build the project and run the executable.
+To run the virtual machine, simply build "main.go" and run the executable.
 You can additionally use the command line argument "-trace" view the disassembly.